 What is it thought to do in the body?

 Traditional practitioners describe this as a way of balancing the flow of energy or life force (Qi) through your body.
-Western practitioners tend to view acupuncture as a way of stimulating nerves, muscles and connective tissue, and possibly triggering the release of your body's natural (endogenous) painkillers.
+Western practitioners tend to view acupuncture as a way of stimulating nerves, muscles, and connective tissue, and possibly triggering the release of your body's natural (endogenous) painkillers.

 What happens during an acupuncture session?

 Reported side effects are not common and are generally mild.
-These include occasional pain, bruising or bleeding at the insertion sites, drowsiness and feeling dizzy.
+These include occasional pain, bruising or bleeding at the insertion sites, drowsiness, and feeling dizzy.

 Does acupuncture work for ED?

 If you’re considering acupuncture for ED, it’s essential to seek an accredited practitioner.
 The British Medical Acupuncture Society maintains a register of qualified practitioners.
+It is always advisable to seek the advice of your GP before seeking any complementary therapies.